NarvinSingh/git-deploy/README.md

 # Git Deploy

-Deploy a branch after commiting changes to it or merging another branch into it.
+Deploy a branch to a local or mapped directory after commits and merges on the branch.

-## Usage
+## Setup
+Copy post-commit and post-merge to the repository's .git/hooks directory.

+Specify which branches should be deployed to which directories by creating mappings in a custom git config section.

 To deploy commits for a branch to a local or mapped directory, add a local config item:

 ```